 With two sides to work on, this easel is perfect for play dates and sibling time.
-(Hey, your kids might actually play well together with this!)
-When it’s not being used, the easel can fold up for easy, out-of-the-way storage.
+(Hey, your kids might actually play well together with this!).

 I still remember when a set of these arrived in the mail from my mother-in-law for my then-two-year-old daughter.
 It was an absolute lifesaver–the only way I was able to make dinner in peace that night.
 My daughter thought they were magic!
 And the magic of them still hasn’t worn off for her, nearly two years later.